Chapter 11 Bankruptcy for Small Businesses

-Chapter 11 bankruptcy for privately held businesses remains a viable alternative for businesses too small to be subject to the middle market pressures of a fast sale environment.
+Chapter 11 bankruptcy for privately held businesses is an alternative for businesses too small to be subject to the middle market pressures of a fast sale environment.
 In the small-business environment, the traditional role of Chapter 11 bankruptcy as a way to protect and nurture a going concern has real application.

 Many small-business owners know where they went wrong.
 They know that they grew too fast, hired too freely, bought assets beyond the needs of the business, leased too much space, failed to act quickly when receivables began to age, borrowed money from the IRS without permission to do so, or incurred a contract that is unprofitable and inefficient to perform.